 Admission into this baccalaureate degree program requires the prospective student to possess an A.S. degree from an approved technology program.
 Acceptance into this program will be granted through the approval of the Technology Baccalaureate Degree Department Chair and the Dean of Technology.
 There are six concentrations associated with the Baccalaureate program: Advanced Manufacturing, Industrial Development, Surveying Management, Information Technology, Career/Tech Education, and Agribusiness.

-Students that have received an AS degree in the following programs can transition into the Baccalaureate Degree program or specific concentration areas in the Baccalaureate Degree Program:
+Students that have received an AS Degree in a variety of different programs can transition into the Baccalaureate Degree program or specific concentration areas.

 Please use the links below to see the suggested courses for these degrees.

 - Career/Technical Education